-The theme of Drawing of the Year 2016 is Habitation.
+The theme of Drawing of the Year 2018 is Shaping new Realities.
 The drawing must address this theme.
 However, the theme can be interpreted freely and the competition welcomes experiments.
 The theme is not limited to a certain scale or place.

 Students who are on leave or doing an internship and who are later to resume their studies may also participate.

 Number of drawings

 One participant may submit ONE drawing.
 Please note that you cannot submit both a drawing as an individual and as part of a group.

 Deadline for submission is 1 November 2018 at 12.00 noon (CET).

 Entries received after the deadline will NOT be considered for the competition.

 The winners of the competition will be announced Friday 30 November at a ceremony at DOKK1, Hack Kampmanns Plads, 8000 Aarhus C.